Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

 Does anyone know why this cold pressed food is way more expensive than the likes of Tribal?
-Seems really overpriced.Abigail Chapman Beth Goodwin •11 months ago
+Seems really overpriced.Abigail Chapman Beth Goodwin •one year ago

 I assume it’s the higher meat content.
 I use tribal and I’ve just been researching whether I can find a better kibble for her as I just realised it’s only 68% nutritional value.
 I think it’s due to the meat only making up 35% of the food.
-Here it says the salmon one makes up 50%ChicknDip Beth Goodwin •14 days ago
+Here it says the salmon one makes up 50%ChicknDip Beth Goodwin •one month ago

 Middleton grifting.Heather Fish •one year ago